cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 * The optimizer figured out that variables `a` and `b` are not needed, because they only hold a constant value.
 * Then it found out the `c = a + b` expression has a constant value too.
 * What was left was a sequence of print statements, each printing a constant value.
-[Print Merging optimization](#print-merging) on `advanced` level then merged it all together.
+[Print Merging optimization](#print-merging) then merged it all together.

 Not every opportunity for constant folding is detected at this moment.
 While `x = 1 + y + 2;` is optimized to `op add :x :y 3`, `x = 1 + y + z + 2;` it too complex to process as this moment and the constant values of `1` and `2` won't be folded at compile time.